 Another classic Superman story from # 314 (back in 1977): Superman is faced with a dangerous alien Jevik, who he intends to destroy.
 When questioned about how he can kill when he has a code against killing, he replies that Jevik is not really alive.
 When Jevik's heart begins to beat, Superman says that somehow he's come alive, and Superman can't kill him.
 Apparently for Superman, if you don't have a heartbeat he can do anything he wants to you; merely being able to walk, talk, and act on your own doesn't qualify.

-He made a few exceptions for drastically nonhuman things, like the Eldritch Abomination Urko the Terrible; and when Brainiac underwent his first major upgrade (to his Skele Bot form) and appeared to have become far more ruthless in killing innocents, Supes said he'd be willing to destroy him since he was Just a Machine.
+He made a few exceptions for drastically nonhuman things, like the Eldritch Abomination Urko the Terrible; and when Brainiac underwent his first major upgrade (to his Skele Bot form) and became far more ruthless in killing innocents, Supes said he'd be willing to destroy him since he was Just a Machine.
 On the other hand, the readership revolted when Superboy destroyed the very first Bizarro, and so the character was recreated by Applied Phlebotinum not long after.

 Maybe now it does, but historically that hasn't been the case; among other examples, they originally killed Brainy's malevolent AI creation, Computo, without a qualm, and in the next incarnation tried to do it again, although Superman was the one who struck the death blow that time.
 Then there was a later arc about an invading machine race which raised the issue of the rights of AIs in the Legion's society (namely, that they didn't have any); at the end the Legion's leader pointed out that they'd been killing the machines all through the storyline, and wondered if this was a violation of their code.